 Other Resources (regular) consist of contributions designated by UNICEF donors for specific purposes, such as a particular country, geographic region, theme, project, sector, or any other category agreed upon by UNICEF and the donor.
 Allocated for non-emergency programs and UNICEF's strategic priorities, these funds offer donors increased engagement in programming while facilitating comprehensive monitoring and reporting of outcomes and cost-effectiveness.

 Other Resources (regular) may be contributed via several funding modalities:

 - Pooled funding, including thematic funding, joint programmes and trust funds

 - Global Programme Partnerships, which help to address transnational issues and improve aid effectiveness

-In 2019, earmarked income1 to UNICEF amounted to US$2.995 billion.
-Yemen, Nigeria and South Sudan were the top three countries to receive earmarked funds for an emergency response or a specific programme.
+In 2022, earmarked contributions to UNICEF amounted to US$4.164 billion.
+Afghanistan and Europe and Central Asia Regional Office (Ukraine response) and Yemen are the top three countries to receive earmarked funds for an emergency response or a specific programme.